CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

+# Overview

-A pomodoro timer inspired by FreeCodeCamp.
+A pomodoro timer inspired by [FreeCodeCamp](https://www.freecodecamp.com).
 I'm going to write it as a browser extension, focussing primarily on FireFox (as that is my main browser), but I will also try to keep it compatible with other browsers.
 I'm going to write it using best practices as best I can (testing; clean, readable code; accesibility; etc).

 My original intention was to use this project as an opportunity to learn how to write and use unit tests, with Jest, but after falling down the tooling hole for a while I've build up a more complete/complex tooling chain also including Webpack and Babel.
 This diversion did take some time away from actual programming, but I feel it was worth it to familiarize myself with more of the tools and processes used in professional web developement.

-#User Stories:
+## User Stories:

  - When I open the app I see a timer.
 I can press on the timer to start it.
 I can stop the timer by pressing on it again.
  - When I stop the timer a settings menu opens where I can change the times for the work and break periods